jzumsteg/zumstegs-blog/_posts/2021-09-12-alsace-trip---colmar.md

 </figure>

 Riquewihr has a challenge that many beautiful small towns in France - and other countries - have: there is not much to keep the town alive except tourism, so the town has to promote its charm.
-But when the tourists come, much of the town's charm is lost in a sea of people.
+To promote its charm, buildings are over-restored, to a condition the never were when the town thrived.
+Then when the tourists come, much of the town's charm is lost in a sea of people.
 This is the main street of Riquewihr on a day out of the tourist season; think what it must look like in August:
 <figure class = "portrait">
 	<img src="{{"/assets/images/2021/09/DSC00885.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
 	<figcaption></figcaption>